Wednesday, October 31, 2018

 CB: Wolfgang Paul

-Wolfgang Paul was the captain of Borussia Dortmund to the European Cup Winners Cup in 1966, Paul got included in Helmut Schön's West German squad for the 1966 FIFA World Cup.
+Wolfgang Paul was the captain of Borussia Dortmund to the European Cup Winners Cup in 1966.
+He was a one club man with them between 1961 and 1971.
+Paul got included in Helmut Schön's West German squad for the 1966 FIFA World Cup.
 Despite this, the defender never played a match for West Germany and had to retire early because of the effects an injury picked up in the late 1960s had to his game.

 CB: Christian Worns